A must-read for aspiring Product Owners and Product Managers

 Insight #1: Identify a true market need

-Most Product Owners are seeking to go straight to market.
+Most Product Owners are seeking to go straight to the market.
 In many cases, it’s stronger to go the less direct route.

 What has been your experience using GoPlanr so far?

-Valon: We’ve been using GoPlanr since January 2017, already having a MVP at that time.
+Valon: We’ve been using GoPlanr since January 2017, already having an MVP at that time.
 The thing is that, as soon as you start loading real data to the platform that’s when problems occur.
 You can do all the QA you want with fake data but when you load real data something will come up.
 And that is what happened, as every month there were problems.
 Luckily it was all internal and we were prepared for that to happen, we had contingencies in place and were able to absorb those problems.

 Insight #2: Find the least risky path to market

-Valon: One of the companies testing GoPlanr emphasised that they could see that the software had been built by people who truly know the industry, because of small details, specific to our industry.
+Valon: One of the companies testing GoPlanr emphasized that they could see that the software had been built by people who truly know the industry, because of small details, specific to our industry.
 Companies developing standard scheduling software wouldn’t build specific features with such care because they are not important for generic usage.